 Farm Urban visits schools across the Liverpool City Region to educate youngsters about the concept of urban farming and the future of sustainable food production.

-If you’d like to find out more about how LCR 4.0 can support your business, please visit http://www.lcr4.uk.
+If you’d like to find out more about how LCR 4.0 and similar projects can support your business, please visit www.lcr4.uk.
 Alternatively, if you’d like to find out more about Farm Urban, visit http://www.farmurban.co.uk